On existence of minimizers for weighted $L^p$-Hardy inequalities on $C^{1,\gamma}$-domains with compact boundary: Subcriticality implies the existence of Green function

-The authors wish to thank P.D.~Lamberti for a valuable discussion.
+The authors wish to thank Y.~Hou and P.D.~Lamberti for a valuable discussions, and the anonymous referees for their careful reading and valuable comments.
 U.D. and Y.P. acknowledge the support of the Israel Science Foundation \!(grant $637/19$) founded by the Israel Academy of Sciences and Humanities.
 U.D. is also supported in part by a fellowship from the Lady Davis Foundation.
 B.D. acknowledges the support of the French ANR project RAGE (ANR- 18-CE40-0012).
 B.D. was also supported in the framework of the “Investissements d’avenir” program (ANR-15-IDEX-02) by the LabEx PERSYVAL (ANR-11-LABX-0025-01).